AIARE Level 1 Avalanche Course

 We have a limited number of transceivers, shovels, and probes available for students to use, courtesy of Backcountry Access.
 Please make arrangements with us in advance.

-☐ Transceiver: Modern, single frequency [457 khz] transceiver, preferably less than five years old.
-A digital 3-antennae model is highly recommended (ex: BCA Tracker 2, Mammut Pulse Barryvox, Peips DSP).
+☐ TRANSCEIVER: Modern, digital transceiver, preferably less than 5 years old.
+A 3-antennae model is highly recommended.

 There are many possible layering combinations for your upper body.
 Use the following recommendations as guidelines:

-☐ Puffy (insulated) jacket: Synthetic or down, preferably with a hood (ex: Patagonia Micro Puff).
+☐ PUFFY JACKET: Synthetic or down, preferably with a hood.

 If you have any of the following items, please bring them: